 ‘Kitchen’ is a story of mourning and loss.
 It describes well how you feel when you miss someone who is dead, with all your memories and embodied memories as well; remembering all the things which belong to the relationship and to oneself.
 Mikage goes all through this mourning process and finds relief in astonishing ways.

 „No matter what, I want to continue living with the awareness that I will die.
 Without that, I am not alive.“ Mikage finds hope and joy and searches a way to Yuichi.
 In the end they will meet each other again, but different.
 Their relationship needed commitment and openness on both sides to grow.

-Moonlight Shadow, the second novel, is a variation of the themes and motives of Kitchen.
-It is like a little sister of it, but not standing behind.
+‘Moonlight Shadow’, the second novella in this book, is a variation of the themes and motifs of ‘Kitchen’.
+It is like her little sister, but not standing behind.

-Hiiragi has his own special way to cope with his feelings and one can see similarities to Eiko Tanabe in Kitchen.
+Then there is a counterpart to Satsuki: Hiiragi, the brother of Hitoshi.
+He has lost his lover at the same car accident.
+Hiiragi has his own special way in coping with his feelings and one can see similarities between him and Eiko Tanabe in ‘Kitchen’.